MarinkoBa/Hate-Speech-Classification/README.md

 In additon we've found two other labeled data sets:

 https://github.com/t-davidson/hate-speech-and-offensive-language/tree/master/data
-which includes labeled data for hate speech, offensive language and neither.
+which includes labeled tweets for the categories 'abusive', 'hateful', 'normal' and 'spam'.

 ![Preview of second data set](/src/data/hatespeech_text_head.png)

-The different labels used in detail are 'abusive', 'hateful', 'normal' and 'spam'.

 The other data set we found is https://github.com/jaeyk/intersectional-bias-in-ml